rylev/component-book/src/encoding.md

 ## Renaming with aliases

 At times it might be desireable to take an export that has been exported under a certain name and import into another component or core module as a different name.
-This eliviates the need for exports from one module to exactly match the imports another module is expecting.
+This eliminates the need for exports from one module to exactly match the imports another module is expecting.
 To accomplish this we'll use "aliases".
 There are a few kind of aliases so we'll look them in turn.

 ### Out of line aliases